 The one thing they all have in common is the meta-system on which they all rely – humans.
 And human beings have, since day one strived to be both open and closed systems; adaptive and fixed.

 Cryptocurrencies are loaded dice because all systems devised by the primary system called humans – are loaded dice.
 There are those who know the dice are loaded and those who don’t – the bubble and the sewer.

 *It’s worth noting that one of the primary engines or plot devices in the Bubble Boy episode of Seinfeld is a typo in a trivia game which results in the argument that in turn breaks the Bubble Boy’s containment field, exposing him to germs for which he has no immunity.
-Cheating, mistake, and the connection between system are hardwired into the meta-system.
+Cheating, mistakes, and the connection between systems are hardwired into the meta-system.